Coming Soon

 The Finley Initiative

-An education and information project operating within the Foundation's mission.
-Provides clear, evidence-based resources for pet owners and caregivers navigating stroke recovery — grounded in current veterinary knowledge, not speculation or trends.
+An education and information program operating within the Foundation's mission.
+Provides clear, evidence-based resources for caregivers navigating canine stroke recovery — grounded in current veterinary knowledge, not speculation or trends.

 Education · Resources · Outreach